peterdavidconley/btc-mining/README.md

 ## Bitcoin Mining Statistics

-A web application that displays mining data from the bitcoin network such as hash rate, mining rig data, and more.
+A web application that displays mining data from the bitcoin network such as hash rate, mining rig data, location of mining and more.

 ## Motivation